claud-io/wp-ts-react-starter/README.md

 Options:
   -V, --version  output the version number
-  --chakra       use the chakra version with pre-loaded login page -h, --help     output usage information
+  --chakra       use the chakra version with pre-loaded login page --antd       use the antd version with pre-loaded login page -h, --help     output usage information
 ```